TTlove12372/MultKAN-Wastewater-Prediction/README.md

-A Multi-dimensional Information Restoration Strategy: Synergistic Modeling and Application of MultKAN in Wastewater Quality Prediction
+# --- A Multi-dimensional Information Restoration Strategy: Synergistic Modeling and Application of MultKAN in Wastewater Quality Prediction---
 License: MIT

-Description
+# --- Description ---
 This repository contains the official source code for the paper "A Multi-dimensional Information Restoration Strategy: Synergistic Modeling and Application of MultKAN in Wastewater Quality Prediction".

 This project proposes a novel model named MultKAN for the precise prediction of wastewater quality.
 The repository includes the complete source code for the MultKAN model, implementations of several baseline models used for comparison (e.g., LSTM, RandomForest, XGBoost), and the detailed experimental workflow.

-Dataset
+# --- Dataset---
 Important Note: Due to requirements from the wastewater treatment plant and related policies, the original dataset used in this research cannot be made publicly available.

 This code repository does not contain any training or testing data.
 Users are required to prepare their own datasets to run and evaluate the models.
 To ensure model performance, we recommend a dataset size of over 1000 samples.

-Environment Requirements
+# --- Environment Requirements---

 The code in this project has been tested on a system with the following configuration.
 To ensure reproducibility, it is recommended to use a similar or identical hardware and software environment.